Updated February 2019

-In the first instance, it is important to remember that separate rules apply to residents of European Economic Area (EEA) member countries.
-If you are an EEA or Swiss national and you want to start a business in the UK, you do not need to apply for permission.
+As the situation currently stands, EU citizens do not need special permission to start a business in the UK.
 The right of EEA nationals to live and work in other EEA member states is enshrined in the agreements to which all of the members have signed up.

-The good news is that prospective entrepreneurs receive favourable treatment from the immigration authorities.
-The new points-based system is divided into 'tiers', with Tier 1 dedicated to "highly skilled workers, investors and entrepreneurs".
+Prospective entrepreneurs tend to receive favourable treatment from the immigration authorities.
+The points-based system is divided into 'tiers', with Tier 1 dedicated to "highly skilled workers, investors and entrepreneurs".
 The UK Border Agency understands this to mean those who are "setting up or taking over, and being actively involved in the running of one or more businesses in the United Kingdom."

 In addition, you will be required to fulfil the criteria that apply to general Tier 1 applications.
 This means you will need to demonstrate that you are either from a majority English-speaking country, or that you have successfully taken a recognised and accredited English language qualification.

-If you are applying for an extension to an existing Tier 1 Entrepreneur permit, you will be required to fulfil further criteria.
-You must have invested at least £200,000 in a UK business, excluding any commercial property or director's loan.
-You must be involved in the running of the business at the time of your application for extension, and you must have registered either as a director of a company with Companies House, or as a self employed individual with HM Revenue and Customs, within three months.
+If you are applying for an extension to an existing Tier 1 Entrepreneur permit, you must be eligible, and you will be required to fulfil further criteria.
+You must have invested at least £200,000 in a UK business, excluding any commercial property or director's loan, or £50,000 if your initial application was based on having funds from an approved funding source.

 It is important to remember that immigration laws are strictly enforced, and it is vital that you comply with them otherwise you may find yourself in trouble.
 As such, you may wish to take specialist, independent legal advice in advance of any action.